Kdoje/stronghold-client/README.md

 * Finally run `npm run server` in one terminal, and `npm run forwardServer` in the other.

 ## DEV BUILD
-* To run the development builds of the server use `npm run server:dev`
+* To run the development builds of the server use `npm run server:dev:nodexx`
+    * Again -- the `xx`corresponds to the verison of node you're running
 * If you want to develop the client/UI, you'll need to run `npm run client:dev` in another terminal while the server is running.

 ## PROJECT STRUCTURE: